umcu/dutch-medical-concepts/README.md

 C0000002,Abattoirs,ONTOLOGY1,SY,T002
 C0000003,Abbreviated Injury Scale,ONTOLOGY1,PN,T003
 ```

+## Generate SNOMED concept table
+A license and source files can be acquired from [SNOMED MLDS](https://mlds.ihtsdotools.org/).
+Data transformation is done in [dutch-snomed_to_concept-table](dutch-snomed_to_concept-table).

+## Generate HPO concept table
+See [dutch-hpo_to_concept-table](dutch-hpo_to_concept-table).
+Dutch names from UMLS and SNOMED are also added to HPO concepts.
+Therefore, this method is dependent on the UMLS and SNOMED notebooks.

 ## Generate MedCAT models
 To generate MedCAT models from the concept table, see the instructions in the [MedCAT](https://github.com/CogStack/MedCAT) repository.
 For Dutch language, use these parameters in the configuration: